Liberty Island: Statue of Liberty Museum

 On October 7, 2016, construction started on the new Statue of Liberty Museum on Liberty Island.
 The new $70 million, 26,000 ft2 museum is able to accommodate all of the island's visitors, as opposed to the former museum, which only 20 percent of the island's daily visitors could visit.
-The original torch is located here along with exhibits relating to the statue's construction and history.
+The original torch, carried by Liberty from 1886 to 1984, is located here, along with exhibits relating to the statue's construction and history.
 There is a theater where visitors can watch an aerial view of the statue.

 The museum, designed by FXFOWLE Architects, is integrated with the parkland around it.
 It is being funded privately by Diane von Fürstenberg, Michael Bloomberg, Jeff Bezos, Coca-Cola, NBCUniversal, the family of Laurence Tisch and Preston Robert Tisch, Mellody Hobson, and George Lucas.
 Von Fürstenberg headed the fundraising for the museum, and the project raised more than $40 million in fundraising as of groundbreaking.
 The museum opened on May 16, 2019.